OpenJSCAD

 • can scale in simple way

-All transformations follow this pattern, function which takes options first then thing(s) to be transformed.
-Note that official docs can be confusing as cover old OOP-style cube().scale(2) approach, which you shouldn't use.
+All transformations follow this pattern: a function that takes options first, then the object(s) to be transformed.
+Note that the official documentation can be confusing as it covers the old OOP-style cube().scale(2) approach, which you shouldn't use.

 5. Transforms: Translate